Discover what a certified registered nurse anesthetist (CRNA) is, typical CRNA pay, and the requirements to become one.

 Check out this fascinating video on sensory systems from the University of Michigan:

 As a nurse anesthetist, you must be professional, think critically, communicate well, and possess technical nursing skills.
 During both your schooling and career, you’ll develop an advanced skill set to use specialized equipment and make complex decisions that have a critical impact on a patient's health outcome.
-Here are some of the core competencies you'll need as a nurse anesthetist:
+Some of the core competencies you'll need as a nurse anesthetist include the following.

 Nursing skills: To offer safe, high-quality care as a nurse anesthetist, you must have excellent clinical skills like administering anesthesia and monitoring vital signs.
 You also need to keep up-to-date with best practices in the field of anesthesia and new developments in pain management.